Meet the villain: Moondancer House

 “Blythe?” she pressed.

 With a shudder, his chest caved in, his skin dried out, and every bit of him shriveled like a mummy.
-Within moments, the monster lay still—a desiccated carcass in a pretty carved trunk inside the basement of a middle class, suburban home.
+Within moments, the monster lay still—a desiccated carcass in a pretty carved trunk inside the basement of a middle-class, suburban home.

 After it was over, I stood panting over him, my blurred vision snagging on the couch over Cassandra’s shoulder.
 The demon’s emaciated husk shifted, making a leathery scraping sound I flinched against.
 Eyes locked with Cassandra’s, throat bobbing, I reached down and closed the lid, sealing my monster away until the next time he woke.

 Cassandra blinked while I held my breath.
 While I’d put my devil to sleep countless times, no one had ever seen me do it.
-I knew Dad had watched Mom stake our monster on several ill-timed occasions, but he had no memory of any of them.
+I knew Dad had watched Mom stake our monster on several ill-timed occasions, but he had no memory of it.
 Whatever magic made the red demon invisible to anyone outside of some old bloodline dating back to my great-great grandmother was very good at keeping secrets.
-And tonight, that suited me just fine.
-It meant Cassandra and I could pick up where we’d left off, like nothing happened.

-“Were we just—” Cassandra murmured with a tilt of her head.
+“Were we just—?”
+Cassandra murmured with a tilt of her head.
 She hugged her shoulders, studying me with an odd sort of blankness.

-“About what?” she asked.
+“About what?” she asked, knitting her brows.

 I inhaled, forcing my gaze up.